RochellyReyes/React-Guided-Inquiry-2/README.md

 Create your dream burger by using this app.
 Prices are clearly displayed for your convenience.

 Disclaimer: You will not actually get a burger.
-If this app made you hunger, burger recommendations are: Five guys and Bad Daddy's Burger.
+If this app made you hungry, my recommendations are: Five guys and Bad Daddy's Burger.

+React Guided Inquiry 2

 Uses React.

-React Guided Inquiry 2

 # Getting Started with Create React App